vyperlang/vyper/docs/logging.rst

 Let's look at what this is doing.
 First, we declare two event types to log.
 The two events are similar in that they contain two indexed address fields.
 Indexed fields do not make up part of the event data itself, but can be searched by clients that want to catch the event.
-Also, each event contains one single data field, in each case called _value.
+Also, each event contains one single data field, in each case called ``_value``.
 Events can contain several arguments with any names desired.

 Next, in the ``transfer`` function, after we do whatever work is necessary, we log the event.
 We pass three arguments, corresponding with the three arguments of the Transfer event declaration.

-Clients listening to the events will declare and handle the events they are interested in using a `library such as web3.js <http://solidity.readthedocs.io/en/develop/contracts.html#events>`_:
+Clients listening to the events will declare and handle the events they are interested in using a `library such as web3.js <https://solidity.readthedocs.io/en/latest/contracts.html#events>`_:

 ::